 Let’s face it: the past 18 months have been rough.
-For kids and adults living with ADHD there’s been more challenges than ever managing disappointment, frustration and anxiety.
-As we transition to opening up, it’s worth learning from those struggles and angry outbursts that might have arose.
+For kids and adults living with ADHD, there’s been more challenges than ever managing disappointment, frustration and anxiety.
+As we transition to a new normal, it’s worth learning from those struggles and angry outbursts that might have arose.
 It’s time to re-thinking our relationship with anger.

 Coping with Anger and the Amygdala Takeover

 To re-stabilize, you have to stop this flood by slowing down your breathing, heart rate and blood pressure and power up the thinking brain.

 In ADHD brains, where executive functioning challenges often outnumber strengths, the extra burden of effectively dealing with a rush of strong emotions, such as anger, can be especially tough.
 Both kids and adults with ADHD may react quickly with volatility instead of responding more patiently with consideration.

 When there’s an amygdala hijack, people need enough awareness to keep it from steering them into a tailspin.
 This is especially difficult for maturing brains with ADHD.
 Many kids, teens and emerging adults simply do not have the ability to slow themselves down to prevent outbursts.
 ADHD can make exerting impulse control even more difficult.

 Developing awareness of anger starts with body awareness.
 Help them reflect on and notice the physical signs that let them know they’re about to erupt.
 What is happening inside their body when they’re not agitated?
 What’s different when they’re worked up?
 Maybe their heart starts beating faster or they begin perspiring.
 Perhaps they speak louder or breathe very fast.
 Practice this for yourself, too.